bohendo/my-clippings/highlights/overcoming-gravity.md

  - loc 43 - Pulling exercises with the shoulder in a state of extension or hyperextension are very few and far between.
 The most obvious one is the V-sit and manna progression as the hands as being extended backwards away from the the hips while the arms are already located behind the body

  - loc 43 - Pulling exercises which extend the shoulder when it is in a state of flexion or adduction are compromised of most of the vertical pulling variations such as pullups, front lever progressions, and pullup variations

+ - loc 44 - proper routine balance is key to avoid these sorts of problems.
+This is why the L-sit/V-sit/manna progression is so important.
+It effectively counteracts the effects of a pushing heavy routine with one simple exercise series.
+This set of progressions works the scapular retractors

+ - loc 44 - This is why the L-sit/V-sit/manna progression is so important.
+It effectively counteracts the effects of a pushing heavy routine with one simple exercise series.
+This set of progressions works the scapular retractors, posterior deltoids, and external rotators without doing 2-3 different exercises, saving much time and effort

  - loc 45 - The basics of this system can be summarized as:  Do one vertical push upwards, one vertical push downwards, and one horizontal pushing exercise  Do one vertical pulling exercise downwards, and one horizontal pulling exercise.  Do manna OR add in another horizontal pulling exercise OR inverted vertical pulling exercise